luckyshot/OpenSound/README.md

 	Being a dick includes - but is not limited to - the following instances:

 	1a.
 Outright copyright infringement - Don't just copy this and change the name.

 	1b.
 Selling the unmodified original with no work done what-so-ever, that's REALLY being a dick.

 	1c.
 Modifying the original work to contain hidden harmful content.
 That would make you a PROPER dick.

 2. If you become rich through modifications, related works/services, or supporting the original work, share the love.
-Only a dick would make loads off this work and not buy the original works creator(s) a pint.
+Only a dick would make loads off this work and not buy a pint to the original works creator(s).

 3. Code is provided with no warranty.
 Using somebody else's code and bitching when it goes wrong makes you a DONKEY dick.
 Fix the problem yourself.
 A non-dick would submit the fix back.

-4. The license can change at any time.

-5. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+4. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.